 - Location 5 – Filthy and Scenario : Near the entrance of the room, a porn director stop filming to yell at Trump and tell him that his election is the most “filthy” “scenario” he has ever come across.

 There you go.
 Don’t be a perfectionist when choosing your images and you’ll improve quickly.
 With 5 rooms like this one you could remember a list of 50 words in order in not that much time.
 Also know that most CMSA words will be nouns, so on average they should be easier to remember than the one presented in the example above.
 In competition even though the correction system is lenient for beginners, it would still be wise to review periodically.
 One way you could proceed would be to memorize 20 words, review them.
 Then memorize 20 more words and review them.
 Then quickly review the 40 words you’ve memorized so far.
 If you still have time, memorize some more and review them just once before the time is up.
 During recall first write down the words you’ve reviewed just once, then write down the 40 words you’ve reviewed twice or more.
 If you have trouble remembering some words, just skip over the line and move on.
 When you’re done recalling most of what you can, then try to fill the gaps if you can.

-That’s it for 3 challenges that beginners will compete in!
+That’s it for 4 challenges that competitors in Regular section will face!
 If you also want to compete in numbers and/or cards, just know that those challenges are completely optional.
 If you want to be good at them, more preparation will be necessary.
 Thank you for having the guts to try something new and I hope you’ll enjoy practicing and/or competing!